LMaiorano/StravaWeather/Documentation/Design plan.md

 * Visualisation Module

 *Could Have*
-* Predictions
+* Advice where you should bike based on weather predictions
 * Interactive heat map
-* Implementation of traffic signs

 *Won't Have*
-* App
+* App to show data results
 * Feedback to Strava
-* Outside Netherlands
+* Expand data analysis to outside The Netherlands
+* Implementation of traffic signs and jam avoidance